GeoffroyDutot/Blog-OC-P5/README.md

 - Config your webserver to point on the project directory
 - Composer install in src directory
 - Unzip and Import Database with blog-oc-p5.sql.zip file
-- Rename config/config.php.sample in config/config.php and add your database infos
+- Rename config/config.php.sample in config/config.php and add your database and email smtp server infos

 ## Demo Datas
 The database contains already some data so you can test the blog.